uzak/101/python_procedural_prog.md

 ```

 ## Loops
+* iterate: go trough each element of a sequence
-* iterate: for for sequences
+  * `for`: for sequences
+  * `while`: for repetition tied to a logical condition
 * range(), enumerate()
-* while: for repetition tied to a logical condition
-* recursion

 ```python
 >>> for i in (1, 2, 3):